Every Monday Hike – Introduction to Glacier

 9:00 am – 11:30 am

 Next, we’ll hike in the Two Medicine valley, exploring multiple natural features.
-This easy hike in Glacier meanders through meadows, beaver ponds, and a lodgepole pine, spruce, and Douglass fir forest.
+This easy hike in Glacier meanders through meadows, beaver ponds, and a lodgepole pine, spruce, and Douglas fir forest.
 Depending on varying conditions, such as weather, trail status, and group dynamics, we might head to destinations like viewpoints, lakes, and waterfalls.

 Along the way, you’ll learn an incredible amount about Glacier National Park generally, and the Two Medicine valley, specifically.
 This Introduction to Glacier hike also covers best bear management practices, Leave No Trace ethics, and responsible recreation skills.
 Our guides are passionate and encyclopedic about Glacier National Park — no matter your level of hiking experience, we promise they’ll teach you something new.